openwebwork/pg/tutorial/sample-problems/README.md

 for correct linking.
 - `verbose` or `v`: verbose mode.

+After running, the following is created

+- the indexes `categories.html`, `techniques.html`, `macros.html` and `subjects.html` which
+produce four different ways of categorizing the problems.
-After running, each sample problem will be parsed and an HTML file will be generated (replacing `.pg` with `.html`) as well as three files in the top directory:
+- For each sample problem, the problem will be parsed and
-`categories.html`, `techniques.html` and `subjects.html` which lists the problem
-by categories, the problem techniques and by subject area respectively.
-A problem may be listed in more than one place.
+  - an html file with the documented PG file
+  - a pg file with the documentation removed.
+There is a link to this in the html file.

 The script `parse-prob-doc.pl` parses each pg file and uses the `problem-template.mt` template file to generate the html.
 This template is processed using the `Mojo::Template` Perl module.
 See the [Mojo::Template documentation](https://docs.mojolicious.org/Mojo/Template) for more information.